sqlpad/sqlpad/README.md

 [x] temp csv cache file for downloads
 [x] upgrade to express 4.0 to get rid of annoying messages
 [x] save menu button works
+[x] SQL Editor: refresh schema on connection change
+[x] SQL Editor: prompt to choose a connection if one hasn't been chosen
+[x] default db location should be user's HOME directory/sqlpad.
+[x] --dev flag for console.logging

 ### Before considered "done"
-[x] query clone link to work
-[ ] query clone link to only be available if query has been saved [ ] add visualizations
+[ ] add visualizations
 [ ] about/thank-you page
 [ ] github pages on what/how/why
-[x] SQL Editor: refresh schema on connection change
-[x] SQL Editor: prompt to choose a connection if one hasn't been chosen
 [ ] clean up various dates being displayed to appropriate values
-[ ] default db location should be user's HOME directory/sqlpad.
+[ ] update notifications like nodemon
-[ ] --dev flag for console.logging
+[ ] add datatypes to schema info

 ### Optional
 [x] make routes separate js files (broken up by related chunks)